zalando/postgres-operator/docs/cluster_manifest.md

   a map of usernames to user flags for the users that should be created in the cluster by the operator.
-User flags are a list, allowed elements are `SUPERUSER` `REPLICATION` `INHERIT`, `LOGIN`, `NOLOGIN`, `CREATEROLE`, `CREATEDB`, `REPLICATION`, `BYPASSURL`.
+User flags are a list, allowed elements are `SUPERUSER` `REPLICATION` `INHERIT`, `LOGIN`, `NOLOGIN`, `CREATEROLE`, `CREATEDB`, `BYPASSURL`.
 A login user is created by default unless NOLOGIN is specified, in which case the operator creates a role.
 One can specify empty flags by providing a JSON empty array '*[]*'.
 Optional.

 * **databases**
   a map of database names to database owners for the databases that should be